Comparing the dynamics of diagonal and general Bianchi IX spacetime: Conclusions

 The fact that some critical points occur at infinity is not an obstacle.
 The mapping of the set of critical points onto the Poincar\'{e} sphere (considered, e.g., for the nondiagonal case, in App.
 C) des not change the type of the criticality.
 It stays to be of nonhyperbolic type.
 Thus, compactification of phase space does not help.

 It seems that the nonhyperbolicity of the equilibrium points distributed in a continuous way in higher dimensional space is a generic feature of the dynamics of the Bianchi IX model and cannot be avoided.
-These properties may correspond to mathematical structure \cite{WE,Aul} underlying stochasticity of considered dynamics \cite{Lif1, Lif2}, and needs to be further examined.
+These properties may correspond to mathematical structure \cite{WE,Aul} underlying chaotic behaviour of considered dynamics (see, e.g., \cite{JB1,JB2}), and needs to be further examined.

 \acknowledgments We are grateful to Claes Uggla for the suggestion to use the Hubble normalized variables and to Juliette Hell for valuable discussions concerning the dynamics of the Bianchi IX model.
-We wish to thank the Institute of Mathematics, Free University Berlin, for hospitality and financial support enabling visiting this Institute, where part of this paper was performed.
 Finally, we appreciate inspiring discussions with Vladimir Belinski.
+This work was partially supported by the German-Polish bilateral project DAAD and MNiSW, No 57391638, ``Model of stellar collapse towards a singularity and its quantization''